-The District's responses to the findings identified in our audit are described in the accompanying schedule of findings.
+The District's responses to the findings identified in our audit are described in the accompanying schedule of findings and in the District's Corrective Action Plan, which is in a separate document.
 The District's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.